Spanish, PhD

 Comprehensive Examinations

-The purpose of the comprehensive examination is to determine whether students have gained sufficient breadth and depth of research knowledge in Spanish literatures or linguistics to enter the profession as a teacher-scholar.
+The purpose of the comprehensive examination/paper is to determine whether students have gained sufficient breadth and depth of research knowledge in Spanish literatures/cultures or linguistics to enter the profession as a teacher-scholar.
 The examining committee is composed of no fewer than four members of the graduate faculty.
 See the Manual of Rules and Regulations of the Graduate College for comprehensive exam policies.

-The research essay and position paper should be given to the Comprehensive Examination Committee at least one month before the oral exam, after approval by the faculty supervisors.
-The two written examinations are typically scheduled over a two-week period and must be finished at least one week before the oral exam.
-Between the time of the written exams and the oral exam, examining faculty individually evaluate and discuss the exams with the student.
-The information provided in the evaluation guides the student in final preparation for the oral component of the examination; although, it does not include specific questions to be asked in the oral exam nor does it limit the questions that may be asked.
+The two written examinations are typically scheduled over two weeks and must be finished at least one week before the oral examination.
+Between the time of the oral examination, the examining faculty individually evaluate and discuss the exams with the student.
+The information provided in the evaluation guides the student in final preparation for the oral component of the examination.
+However, it does not include specific questions to be asked in the oral examination, nor does it limit the questions that may be asked.

 Dissertation